 - $496,731 from CA Natural Resources Agency River Parkways Grant Program

 - $744,404 from the CA Department of Water Resources Urban Streams Restoration Program*

 - $1 million from the adjacent developer, Pulte Homes, as a condition of approval by the City of Brentwood when it granted a permit to build more than 400 single-family homes on 77 acres adjacent to the creek.

-Background: Although much of the watershed has been constrained by urbanization, the Project site is the longest remaining stretch of undeveloped land along the creek where there is still an opportunity to widen the channel to provide a more natural creek system connected to the historic floodplain, and also enjoyed by trail users.
-Not far from downtown Brentwood, the project represents more than a decade of public and private partnership work to get to this point.
+Partners: Not far from downtown Brentwood, the project represents more than a decade of public and private partnership work to get to this point.
 This project is a partnership between American Rivers and the Flood Control District.
 The City of Brentwood is also a strong proponent of the project.
 Additional partners including the Friends of Marsh Creek Watershed, East Contra Costa County Habitat Conservancy, and East Bay Regional Park District.